-'''

-login as: admin
+login as: admin admin@192.168.84.88's password:

-admin@192.168.84.88's password:

-'''

 - 4. Type a password and press Enter.
-The password is case sensitive. - 5.
-After properly entering the password, the # or > system prompt appears.
-See Different CLI Modes and Prompts (on page 405) in the User Guide for more information.
+The password is case sensitive. - After properly entering the password, the PDU name appears at the prompt.
+See Different CLI Modes and Prompts (on page 385) in the User Guide for more information.